Archives For nature

 The tracks look like a coyote circled around after running out of the woods.

-I was hoping to find evidence of animals interacting.
+I was also hoping to find evidence of animals interacting.
 The closest thing I found was this set of rabbit tracks.

 PHOTO: a set of rabbit tracks appears from behind the corner of the building, turns around and goes back in the direction it came from.